datalakehouse/docs/docs/products/postgresql/howto/manage-extensions.rst

 Install or update an extension
 =====================================

-Aiven for PostgreSQL allows a series of pre-approved extensions to be installed.
+DLH for PostgreSQL allows a series of pre-approved extensions to be installed.

 Install an extension
 --------------------